sgmurphy/wordpress-plugins/featured-image-from-url/readme.txt

 == Upgrade Notice ==

-= 4.6.3 =
+= 4.6.4 =
-* Enhancement: Featured Slider (supports videos now); fix: conflict with images added via Elementor.
+* New feature: Taxonomy Image; new shortcode: [fifu_taxonomy]; fix: widgets for Elementor not working; fix: security issue reported by Wordfence; fix: CDN + Optimized Thumbnails (not working for ImgBB images).